anraktech/OYSTER/replit.md

 - July 3, 2025: Updated all contact links and functions across the website to redirect to the dedicated Contact page (/contact) instead of scrolling to the home page contact section
 - July 3, 2025: Added Learning service to the "Our Specialized Services" section on home page with purple BookOpen icon and responsive grid layout
 - July 3, 2025: Updated "Start Learning" button on health sector page to redirect to /learning instead of /contact
+- July 3, 2025: Fixed all contact information on Contact page to match the "Get in Touch" section exactly (address, phone numbers, email, opening hours)

 ## Changelog